Bradford Bulls: 1907–1963: Bradford Northern

 Bradford defeated Leeds 8–4 to win the Challenge Cup Final at Wembley in 1947.
 The 1947–48 Challenge Cup final was notable as it was the first rugby league match to be attended by the reigning monarch, King George VI, who presented the trophy.
 It was also the first televised rugby league match as it was broadcast to the Midlands.
 Bradford lost 8–3 to Wigan and Frank Whitcombe became the first player to win the Lance Todd trophy on the losing side.
-The 1949 Challenge Cup final was sold out for first time as 95,050 spectators saw Bradford beat Halifax.
+The 1949 Challenge Cup final was sold out for the first time as 95,050 spectators saw Bradford beat Halifax.
 In 1951–52 Bradford were runners up in the league but beat New Zealand at Odsal in the first floodlit football match of any code in the North of England.

 In 1953, a crowd of 69,429 watched Bradford play Huddersfield in the Challenge Cup's third round.
 This was Bradford's highest ever attendance.
 They also won the Yorkshire Cup final 7–2 against Hull.
 Bradford and Leigh were the first rugby league clubs to stage matches on a Sunday in December 1954, although there was opposition from the Sunday Observance lobby.

 Bradford's support declined rapidly in the 1963 season, attracting a record low crowd of 324 against Barrow.
 The club went out of business on 10 December 1963, having played just 13 matches; winning 1 and losing 12, scoring 109 points and conceding 284, the results were declared null and void, and expunged from the 1963–64 season's records.